mikebrady/nqptp/README.md

 # Installation

-This guide is for a recent Linux system with the `systemd` startup system.
+This guide is for recent Linux and FreeBSD systems.

 As usual, you should ensure everything is up to date.